tadeankur/kotlin-class/src/main/java/execrise1/Add-Kotlin-To-Project.md

 ### Create a new java project
-Using intellij create a new java pom project or you can reuse some existing java project if u wish.
+Using intellij create a new java pom project, or you can reuse some existing java project if u wish.

 ### Plugin and versions
 The kotlin-maven-plugin compiles Kotlin sources and modules.
 Currently, only Maven v3 is supported.